swagatapal/diploy_assignment/README.md

 Flutter sdk Version is 3.24
 Download the code from github
 set the flutter sdk version
-pub get foe getting all dependencies run the code in android studio or vs code
+pub get for getting all dependencies run the code in android studio or vs code